 The purpose of the report is to provide men considering some form of prostate cancer treatment with an unbiased resource to help them make an informed decision.

 The report breaks down studies and clinical trials that examine the following treatments for men with prostate cancer:

-Which, in the case of low-grade prostate cancer may well be preferable to an invasive treatment.
+Which, in the case of low-grade prostate cancer, may well be preferable to invasive treatment.

-There is some research that shows that a high-fat diet, such as the ketogenic diet may increase survival rates for prostate cancer.
+Some research shows that a high-fat diet, such as the ketogenic diet, may increase survival rates for prostate cancer.